-Check ledgers are always accessible, while online banking systems can crash.
-Keeping the ledger with a checkbook has an added bonus employed by many in the last decade - emergency cash.
-If cash is needed last minute, you can simply write a check to yourself, take it to your local bank and receive cash.
+Keeping the ledger with a checkbook offers an added bonus: emergency cash.
+If you need cash at the last minute, you can simply write a check to yourself, take it to your local bank and receive cash.
 You don't have to go to an ATM and use a debit card and you won't be hit with any additional fees for cashing a check.
 Writing a check only takes a minute and is accepted as payment (with ID) at most business establishments.
-Note: this only works for banks with brick and mortar locations, but is often faster than waiting on an electronic ACH.

-A personal favorite with financial planners, physically writing down expenses helps many people paint an accurate picture of their financial situation.
+Physically writing down expenses helps many people paint an accurate picture of their financial situation.
 If you are able to look in your check ledger month after month and observe the recurring charges and expenses, it may put things into perspective.
-That pair of shoes or flat screen TV on sale, for example, may seem less urgent when you remember logging in an electronic payment to the power company the day before.
-By writing down spending, it also provides the first step for those attempting to change spending habits.
+That pair of shoes or flat-screen TV on sale may seem less urgent when you remember logging in an electronic payment to the power company the day before.